spx01/gte2-translation/README.md

 ### Running the script

 For this you're going to need a [DeepL](https://www.deepl.com) account.
-The entirety of the questbook as of writing this is around ~120k Japanese characters, so it comfortably fits in the monthly DeepL free tier quota.
+The entirety of the questbook as of writing this is around ~120k characters, so it comfortably fits in the monthly DeepL free tier quota.
 ```
 $ mv /path/to/your/ftbutils .
 $ pip3 install -r requirements.txt